 Modifier 59 is required to identify a truly distinct and separate service and should not be used if the procedure is performed on the same site.
 When an already established modifier is appropriate, it should be used instead of modifier 59 (example modifier 91 for repeat clinical procedures).
 Care1st applies NCCI (National Correct Coding Initiative) bundling edits to claims.
 Claims submitted with modifier 59 are subject to medical review and office notes/operative reports are required with the claim submission for consideration.
-Effective 01/01/15 four new HCPCS modifiers to define subsets of the modifier 59, used to define a "Distinct Procedural Service", are available for use:
+The HCPCS modifiers to define subsets of the modifier 59 used to define a "Distinct Procedural Service", are available for use: